Fundamental solution for higher order homogeneous hypoelliptic operators structured on H\"{o}rmander vector fields: Properties of generalized Rockland operators

 \begin{definition} [Generalized Rockland operators, second formulation] We say that an operator $\mathcal{L}$ of kind (\ref{eq:GeneralLGlobalProperties}) is a generalized Rockland operator if $X_{1},...,X_{m}$ satisfy (\ref{eq:pgeqone}) and the lifted operator $\widetilde{\mathcal{L}}$ in (\ref{eq:tildeLgeneral}) is hypoelliptic on the lifted space $\mathbb{R}^{N}$. \end{definition}

-Since the lifted vector fields $\widetilde{X}_{i}$ are particular homogeneous left invariant vector fields, if $\mathcal{L}$ satisfies Definition \ref{Def gen Rockland 1}, in particular the lifted operator $\widetilde{\mathcal{L}}$ will be hypoelliptic.
+Since the lifted vector fields $\widetilde{X}_{i}$ are particular homogeneous left-invariant vector fields, if $\mathcal{L}$ satisfies Definition \ref{Def gen Rockland 1}, in particular the lifted operator $\widetilde{\mathcal{L}}$ will be hypoelliptic.
 Therefore the present Definition \ref{Def gen Rockland 2} is actually more general than Definition \ref{Def gen Rockland 1}.